jjvanzon/Circular-Language-Spec/spec/parameters/relations-between-commands-and-objects.md

 ![](images/1.%20Relations%20Between%20Commands%20&%20Objects.004.png)

-You can view a system as being a flat set of procedures, that take objects as parameters.
+You can view a system as being a flat set of commands, that take objects as parameters.

 ![](images/1.%20Relations%20Between%20Commands%20&%20Objects.005.png)